jadudm/fac-archive/README.md

 ### obtaining a key

+Follow the instructions [here](https://www.fac.gov/api/) for obtaining an API key.
+It will be mailed to you, and you can then paste it into your `config.yaml` file.

+* Never share your API key.
+* Never post your API key to a public website.

 ## generating an archive

 Running

 ```
-fac-archive archive
+fac-archive archive --sqlite fac.db
 ```

-will create a timestamped SQLite file in the same directory that the tool is run.
-During archiving, a small amount of information is logged along the way:
+will create an SQLite file called `fac.db` and download all of the data from the FAC into that database:

 ```
 {"level":"info","msg":"creating database","filename":"2025-02-28-12-19-57-fac.sqlite"}